SamiPerttu/fundsp/README.md

 #### Fit

-The fit (`!`) operator is for chaining filters.
-It adjusts output arity to match input arity and passes through any missing outputs.
+The fit (`!`) operator is syntactic sugar for chaining filters with similar connectivity.

+It adjusts output arity to match input arity and passes through any missing outputs to the next node in the pipe.
+The missing outputs are parameters to the filter.

 For example, while `lowpass()` is a 2nd order lowpass filter, `!lowpass() >> lowpass()` is a steeper 4th order lowpass filter with identical connectivity.